 Please wear a mask when entering the building.
 This is to protect you, other patients and staff working in the building and we thank you for your cooperation in wearing.
 We are appealing however, to all our patients WHERE POSSIBLE BRING YOUR OWN MASK as you may be aware stocks of protective clothing are scarce and every little bit helps us keep everyone safe.

 The Practice is Extremely Busy at the Moment

-Our practice, like many across NI and the wider UK, is experiencing an exceptional level of demand at present.
-In addition to delivering a record number of flu vaccinations, COVID vaccinations and COVID Boosters, we are also dealing with an increased number of patients seeking medical advice each day and appointments now take longer due to COVID-19 precautions to keep patients and staff safe.
+Our practice, like many across NI and the wider UK, is experiencing an exceptional level of demand at present. we are also dealing with an increased number of patients seeking medical advice each day and appointments now take longer due to COVID-19 precautions to keep patients and staff safe.
 Anyone who wants medical advice or an appointment should first telephone the practice.
 The medical team triage calls every morning and anyone needing a face-to-face appointment is offered one.
 Due to the number of callers the call lists fill very quickly and you may experience long waits on the phone or have to call back.
 We apologise for this.
 All of our staff are working very hard to try and meet the increased demand but at times it is overwhelming.
 If your problem is urgent and the call list is full the receptionist will ask you specific questions to complete a triage proforma to pass to a member of the medical team for triage.
 We thank you for your understanding and our thanks to all those who have sent gifts, cards and kind messages.